-Unlike traditional treatments that primarily rely on medication, the holistic approach recognizes the intertwining relationship between the mind and the environment.
-It acknowledges that individuals with schizophrenia need much more than just pharmacological intervention but also a support system that embraces their unique needs and empowers their journey toward recovery.
+Unlike treatments that mainly use medicines, this holistic approach sees the connection between the mind and the environment.
+It understands that people with schizophrenia need more than just drugs—they need a support system that fits their unique needs and helps them recover.

-Join us as we unravel the intricacies of a holistic approach, giving hope to millions affected by this challenging mental illness.
+Join us as we explore this holistic approach and offer hope to millions affected by this challenging mental illness.

 Understanding schizophrenia and its treatment options